lavoiems/launcher/README.md

 sbatch ./start.sh <script_name.py> <arguments>
 ```

-The above command will creating a virtual environment and copy your working directory locally and launch your python script
+The above command creates a virtual environment and copy your working directory locally and launch your python script
 with the given arguments.